acdameli/local-theme-dev/README.md

 2. Rename `config-sample.php` to `config.php` and run `chmod 777 config.php` so that we can populate it with your access token upon authentication and other data.

-3. That's it!
-You can edit themes in your IDE / text editor of choice.
-Simply load the `index` page of this project in your browser to see your themes as you would with any localhost.
+3. You can edit themes in your IDE / text editor of choice.
+4. Run a local server by typing `php -S localhost:80` (linux or OSX) or any available port if 80 is not available, you may need to run this command as the super user (`sudo php -S localhost:80`).
+This requires you have php version 5.4.0 or newer installed.
+5. Simply load `http://localhost/index.php` in your browser to see your themes (if you opted to use a port other than 80 on the previous line load `http://localhost:YOURPORT/index.php` instead).

 ## General Information
 * **Adding themes**: Themes are stored in the `/themes/` directory.
 Simply add a folder there with an `HTML`, `CSS`, and `JS` file to populate your new theme in the dropdown selector.
 The `.sbt` extension is used for `HTML` files, meaning "StageBloc Theme".
 The theme path can be change in the `config.php` file using the `$themePath` variable.